Preserve the past: locating and protecting historic sites

 As engineers and archaeologists excavate sites to pave way for ambitious engineering projects, existing technologies could help protect our ancient history.

-A shackled male skeleton discovered in June this year by house builders in a garden in Rutland suggested a gruesome history – rare evidence of slavery in Roman Britain nearly 2,500 years ago.
+A shackled male skeleton discovered in June this year by house builders in a garden in Rutland suggested a gruesome history – rare evidence of slavery in Roman Britain some 1,700 years ago (radiocarbon dating undertaken by Leicestershire Police showed the remains to date from AD 226 to 427).
 With feet bound by iron fetters, the body seemed to have been thrown in a ditch.

 When builders dig, the past pops up - as the hundreds of archaeologists working on the new high-speed rail link HS2 know only too well.
 The archaeological sector is bolstered by money from road and rail builders obliged to investigate the history of the land they build upon.